videolan/vlc/share/lua/README.txt

   256 is 100%.
 volume.up( [n] ): Increment volume by n steps of 32. n defaults to 1. volume.down( [n] ): Decrement volume by n steps of 32. n defaults to 1.

+Win
+---
+This module is only available on Windows builds win.console_init(): Initialize the windows console. win.console_wait([timeout]): Wait for input on the console for timeout ms.
+                             Returns true if console input is available. win.console_read(): Read input from the windows console.
+Note that polling and reading from stdin does not work under windows.

 XML
 ---